We couldn't run these valuable programs without the support of our donors, please consider donating.

 Culinary Arts Program Workshops + Training

 The Garden Project provides workshops and "farm to table" training for the Manna Culinary Arts students.
 Having a production garden on site provides opportunities that other culinary students may never experience.
 The garden + workshops provide a significant amount of garden + self sufficiency educational hour.
-Manna Culinary Arts Program Manager MacKenzie Miller said, "It's beneficial for our culinary students to learn self-sufficiency + gardening skills in order to not only help their future customers eat healthier but to also eat healthier themselves.
+Former Manna Culinary Arts Program Manager MacKenzie Miller said, "It's beneficial for our culinary students to learn self-sufficiency + gardening skills in order to not only help their future customers eat healthier but to also eat healthier themselves.
 Because many of the culinary students are former Manna clients it's important that they learn to eat healthy on a budget".

 Location: 1100 Avendia Del Sol, Durango